 If you consider memory foam hot, invest in blankets that keep you cool at night.
 Sometimes a sheet may be enough when you get into bed but when the temperature drops during the night you’ll wake from the cold.
 Bedding made from cooling fibers like bamboo, Tencel™, and linen are a good choice for those who sleep hot.
-The higher the thread count the more luxurious, fresh, and cooling the bedding will be.
-For instance, bamboo bed sheets could provide a little relief if your memory foam mattress sleeps hot.
+For instance, our Bamboo Sheets could provide a little relief if your memory foam mattress sleeps hot.

 If you can avoid eating two hours before bed, especially salty snacks, this could help you avoid that night time glass of water before bed.
 Some recommend keeping a glass of water by the bed when sleeping on a memory foam mattress.
 This gives you something to sip on during the night but it may not be ideal.
 Who wants to get out of bed numerous times to use the bathroom?
 Stay hydrated during the day by keeping a bottle of water at your desk, in your car, wherever you spend a lot of time.
 Get into the habit of sipping water throughout the day.
 Drinking fresh water every day is a healthy habit, so ditch the soda and reach for the H2o.
 That way you’ll have plenty of water reserves to see you through the night, without those pitch-black trips to the bathroom!

 If you’ve tried everything and you still sweat from the memory foam hot climate, it may be time to invest in your sleep health with a new mattress.
-Our mattress buying guide will help you discover if a new mattress is the right decision for you.
-With modern advances in mattress technology, it’s possible to kick that memory foam mattress out of your life (along with those soda bottles) and find a mattress that offers cooling comfort as well as superior pressure relief.
+Our Mattress Buying Guide will help you discover if a new mattress is the right decision for you.
+With modern advances in mattress technology, it’s possible to kick that memory foam mattress out of your life (along with those soda bottles).